This document will take you through the process of preparing your documents for eSignature with IMS.

 - Click here for more information on setting up a new offering.

-- Navigate into your project and into the Entity Editor under Edit Classes.
+- Navigate into your project and into the sales offering.

-- Scroll to the bottom of the page until you reach the Investor Signing Document section.
-Select “eSignature” and choose your template and which class it applies to. *Note - You can choose multiple eSignature templates for each offering.
+- Select “eSignature” and choose your template and input the investor display name.
+Note: You can choose multiple eSignature templates for each offering.

-- Add countersignatures if applicable.
+- Make sure your countersignatures are set up for the project.
 Note: you can only add as many countersigners as you specified when building the template.

 To select multiple templates, select 'Add eSignature Template' after applying the first template.
 Documents can be dragged to reorder.